agenceepsilon/sass-mercury/README.md

 This variable is used to decide whether the parameters placed in a breakpoint is generated or not.

-The main use is for Intenet Explorer 7 and 8.
+The main use is for Internet Explorer 7 and 8.
 It takes place in the false option in a dedicated IE file.
 Only parameters desktop will be generated in the CSS file.

 ## Helpers